nhsd-a2si/docs-uec-appts/_pages/implementation/implementation_API.md

 {% include tip.html content="We are using an open standard (JWT) to provide a container for the provenance and audit data for ease of transport between the consumer and provider systems.
 It is important to note that these tokens (for Care Connect FoT) will **not** be centrally issued and are not signed or encrypted (that is, they are constructed of plain text).
 There are JWT libraries available for most programming languages simplifying the generation of this data in JWT format." %}

-Refer to [Integration - cross-organisation audit and provenance](integration_cross_organisation_audit_and_provenance) for full details of the JWT claims that SHALL be used for passing audit and provenance details between systems.
+Refer to [Authentication](fs_authentication.md) for full details of the JWT claims that SHALL be used for passing audit and provenance details between systems.

 {% include important.html content="We have defined a small number of additional headers which are also required to be included in NHS Digital defined custom headers." %}